Nicola Sanders: Early achievements

 Sanders won a bronze medal in the 1999 European Athletics Junior Championships in Riga at 400 m hurdles.
 That same year she was 4th in the 400 m hurdles at the World Youth Championships.
 In 2000, she was 5th in the 2000 World Junior Championships in Athletics, but won gold in the Commonwealth Youth Championships.
 She grew up in Amersham and went to Amersham School.

 2005 to 2006

 In 2005, she finished 6th (4th 4 × 400 m relay) at the World Student Games.

-In the 2005 Helsinki World Championships Sanders reached the semi finals.
+In the 2005 Helsinki World Championships Sanders reached the semi-finals.
 Together with Lee McConnell, Donna Fraser and Christine Ohuruogu she won a bronze medal in the 4 × 400 m relay.

 She was 4th in the Commonwealth Games of 2006 in the 400 m hurdles and was part of the team that won the 4 × 400 m relay, but they were subsequently disqualified.

 Since then she has focused on 400 m (due to injury issues) and rarely participates in hurdles races.

-She finished 6th in the 400 m final at the 2006 European Athletics Championships in Gothenburg.
+She finished sixth in the 400 metres final at the 2006 European Athletics Championships in Gothenburg.

+Also in 2006, Sanders won the women's 400 metres at the AAA Championships by a massive 2.72 seconds.
+As of July 2024, this is the greatest winning margin for the women's 400 metres at these championships since 1990 and the only time since 1990 that this event has been won by more than two seconds.